 The Early Years

-Move to Presbyterian Church in America
+Move to the Presbyterian Church in America

 Growth of Seminole Presbyterian School

 By the end of the 1990s, the growing needs of the school necessitated its formal separation from the church.
-In 2000, the school became its own legal entity and eventually changed its name to Cambridge Christian School with the intention of moving to a new campus.
+In 2001, the school became its own legal entity and eventually changed its name to Cambridge Christian School with the intention of moving to a new campus.
 The church and school would continue to share the Habana campus for the next few years as the school was deciding on a permanent location.
-Then in 2003 the school decided that it would remain on the Habana campus and began the process of acquiring adjacent land for future expansion.
+Then in 2003, the school decided that it would remain on the Habana campus and began the process of acquiring adjacent land for future expansion.

 A Renewed Vision

-Christ Central Presbyerian Church
+Christ Central Presbyterian Church